Sarasota County Library System: History

 The Sarasota County Library System has a range of materials chosen based on the Collection Development Policy.
 These materials are selected by librarians using professional review sources.
 The system also takes recommendations from patrons.

+In addition to digital resources, Sarasota County Libraries also has Pop-Up Library Services that make scheduled stops (also available by request), to "public parks, childcare facilities, condominium complexes, retirement communities, senior centers, recreational facilities and more."
+Services include tech assistance, borrowing materials, returning materials, and other inquiries.

+The mission statement of the Sarasota County Libraries is "to offer equal access to information, foster lifelong learning and inspire community engagement."

 In 2012, Sarasota was named "Florida Library of the Year" by the Florida Library Association.

 Branches

 Elsie Quirk Library

 The Elsie Quirk Library was established on June 15, 1962.
 The 1400 ft2 library was established by Elsie Quirk after she visited a small community library while on vacation in North Carolina in 1961.
 When Quirk returned from vacation, she donated land at 101 Cocoanut Avenue in Englewood, along with $10,000.
+In 1961 the Friends of the Library was established headed by Leah Lasbury, Josephine Cortes and President Lois Potter.
+This library is the oldest in the library system of Sarasota county.
+Elsie Quirk's first librarian was Harriet Ives, a graduate of the University of Syracuse, with a master's degree in Library Science, with a salary of $1 an hour.
+The library currently houses a selection on genealogy.

 The Friends of the Library was established in 1961, headed by Leah Lasbury, Josephine Cortez and President Lois Potter.
 The Lemon Bay Women's Club donated 3600 books to the Elsie Quirk Library.
-It was manned by many volunteers, including Quirk herself.
+It was staffed by many volunteers, including Quirk herself.

 This library became a major part of the Englewood Community.
-In 2001 it was upgraded and has become the Elsie Quirk Public Library.
+In 2001 it was upgraded, and has become the Elsie Quirk Public Library.